 Mexico, 1531 is an olfactory snapshot of that scene.
 You can still see the miraculous tilma today, at the Basilica of Our Lady of Guadalupe in Mexico City.
 That this rough swath of cactus cloth and its accompanying image are still beautifully intact defies explanation, since it should have disintegrated centuries ago.

 The Mexico, 1531 fragrance weaves Damask rose with the cool, mineral scent of soil.
 It is a fresh blend with incredible depth that is neither masculine nor feminine.
 Stores that burn the Mexico, 1531 candle report that it has literally drawn people in off the street, and many loyal customers claim it is their go-to candle when they want to feel grounded and calm.
 The slogan “love the air you breathe” was penned on Instagram by a store owner who fell in love with the fragrance.

 Encased in a high-quality 11 oz. glass vessel, this 9 oz. candle will provide approximately 60 hours of burn time.
-The outer packaging is an elegant, gift-ready canister that can be re-used to hold all sorts of odds and ends... from paper clips to cotton balls.
+The candle includes a removable dust cover designed to keep the wax clean when the candle is not in use.